jeremiesalaun/advent/README.md

-# advent
+# AdventOfCode
-Advent of code challenge
+This repo to store my answers to the AdventOfCode challenge https://adventofcode.com/